Adjusted Ebitda masks higher leverage on buyout loans

 Private equity firms cite lower average Ebitda levels as the sign of a healthy market and routinely use them to differentiate between current market conditions and the peak of the market before 2008’s financial crisis.

-But as resistance to aggressive loan documents grows, many investors are criticizing the scale of current Ebitda adjustments and demanding changes.
+But as resistance to aggressive loan documents grows, many investors are criticising the scale of current Ebitda adjustments and demanding changes.

 Finnish private healthcare company Mehilainen’s €760m Term Loan B priced wide of guidance this week and required a raft of changes to clear the market, including reducing the adjustments made in the Ebitda definition.
 The deal funded CVC’s acquisition of the company.